nesi/support-docs/docs/General/Announcements/New_capabilities_for_Machine_Learning_and_GPU_pricing_updates.md

 community of users, as well as support more advanced and demanding performance needs across domains.
-[If you're interested in using these A100s for something other than machine learning, let us know by ]{.fabric-editor-annotation mark-type="annotation" mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67"}[[contacting NeSI Support]{.fabric-editor-annotation mark-type="annotation" mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67"}](mailto:https://support.nesi.org.nz/hc/en-gb/requests/new)[
+[If you're interested in using these A100s for something other than machine learning, let us know by ]{.fabric-editor-annotation data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67"}[[contacting NeSI Support]{.fabric-editor-annotation data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67"}](mailto:https://support.nesi.org.nz/hc/en-gb/requests/new)[
 - that way we can keep you up to date on our plans.
-]{.fabric-editor-annotation mark-type="annotation"
+]{.fabric-editor-annotation data-mark-type="annotation"
-mark-annotation-type="inlineComment"
+data-mark-annotation-type="inlineComment"
 data-id="d92de427-dd8f-4965-a484-8faf3deebc67"}